• Skip to main content

 Does being active mean you’ll be in pain?

 There’s no doubt that exercise can cause pain.
-You know it, I know it, everyone who has ever tried to do something they haven’t physically prepared for, knows it.
+You know it, I know it–as does everyone who’s ever tried to do something they haven’t physically prepared for.

 We also know that exercise can reduce pain.
 If you’ve ever gone for a walk and felt your back pain ease, you’ll understand this too.